Sea Cloud: Sea Cloud and "Floating Embassy"

 In 1935, the United States Ambassador to the Soviet Union, Joseph E. Davies, married Marjorie Merriweather Post.
 Mr. and Mrs. Davies renamed the ship Sea Cloud.
 Although Mrs. Davies owned the ship, she allowed Mr. Davies to claim ownership of the vessel.
-Those Davies entertained on the ship included Queen Elisabeth of Belgium.
+Those whom Davies entertained on the ship included Queen Elisabeth of Belgium.
 Soviet and United States officials stayed and met on the vessel.

 Coast Guard service

 When Mrs. Davies first offered the ship to the U.S. Department of the Navy in 1941, the Navy turned her down.
 President Franklin Delano Roosevelt objected to the ship entering service, remarking that the ship was too beautiful to be sacrificed.
 On January 7, 1942, the Navy reassessed its position and chartered the ship for $1 per year.
 The Navy sent Sea Cloud from Georgetown, South Carolina, to the United States Coast Guard Yard in Curtis Bay, Maryland, to be refitted as a "weather observation station vessel", and had the four masts removed and hull painted battleship gray.
 Sea Cloud was commissioned as a United States Coast Guard Cutter on April 4, 1942, and assigned to the Eastern Sea Frontier, with a permanent home port in Boston.

 During 1942, Sea Cloud mostly served as a weather ship at Weather Patrol Station Number Two (position 52°0′N 42°30′W).
 On June 6, 1942, the ship rescued eight survivors from the schooner Maria da Gloria.
-On August 3, 1942 and August 4, 1942, Sea Cloud served at Weather Patrol Station Number One while USS Manhasset was converted to a weather ship.
+On August 3, 1942, and August 4, 1942, Sea Cloud served at Weather Patrol Station Number One while USS Manhasset was converted to a weather ship.